milasudril/snowflake-toolkit/README.md

 Compiling
 --------------
-This is a shell scirpt that can be used to compile the toolkit
+This is a shell script that can be used to compile the toolkit

     #!/bin/bash